Geothermal energy pros and cons

 Geothermal power plants generate small amounts of sulfur dioxide and silica emissions.
 The reservoirs can also contain traces of toxic heavy metals including mercury, arsenic, and boron.

 That said, the pollution associated with geothermal power is very low, and just a tiny fraction of what we see with coal power and fossil fuels.
 Furthermore, there have been no reported cases of water contamination from geothermal sites in the US, according to the Union of Concerned Scientists.

-Construction of geothermal power plants can affect the stability of land.
+The construction of geothermal power plants can affect the stability of the land.
 In fact, geothermal power plants have led to subsidence (sinking of the Earth’s surface) in both Germany and New Zealand.